phani67/Eye-Exercise/README.md

 # Eye-Exercise
 Description: This includes two eyes.
 The eye balls in each eye move together in the direction in which the mouse is moved.
+Also, the speed of the movement of the eyeballs will be proportionaly to the speed at which the mouse is being moved.

 How to Run: To run this project, open the index.html file in any browser and refresh.
+This can be done by first forking the repository on GitHub and then cloning it to your harddrive.

 Next Steps: I plan to play with the positioning of the eyes and also change the background colors and the size of the eyes and the eye balls.